 − It is incredibly rewarding to be in such an inspiring environment.
 You get to be a part of frontline research, attend seminars and such, but do not have to strive to promote your own research.
 Also, I get to be a part of many projects instead of a single one, and I am able to participate in a lot of different things.

-Cecilia Johansson splits her time between coordinating the research group and managing a SciLifeLab facility.
-As a manager for the Domestic Animals facility she handles requests from people who are interested in using domestic animal models in their research.
+Cecilia Johansson splits her time between coordinating the research group and managing a SciLifeLab unit.
+As a manager for the Domestic Animals unit she handles requests from people who are interested in using domestic animal models in their research.

 − I mediate contact between those who wants to use domestic animals in their research and our network of veterinarians, geneticists, agronomists and biologists.
 In collaboration with SLU we also have a large Biobank with canine blood and tissue samples.